 (a) the Commissioner;

-(b) the Deputy Commissioner;
+(b) the Deputy Commissioners;

-(c) the Assistant Commissioners; and
+(c) the Assistant Commissioners;

+(ca) the officers of the Department holding the office of Director; and

 (d) an officer of the Department appointed by the Commissioner.

 (3) The Committee may determine its procedure and the provisions of the Interpretation Act 1984 which would otherwise apply in relation to the procedure of the Committee apply only to the extent to which they are not inconsistent with determinations made by the Committee.